Thinking FocusThinking Focus

 Why do some managers allow people to opt out of change?

-Posted On February 14, 2018 By Rob Smith In Change, Leadership, Podcasts /
+Posted On February 14, 2018 By Rob Smith In Change, Leadership, Podcasts, The question is /

 Change can mean upheaval for everyone in a team.
 But why is it that, while some people engage and do their best, other people simply opt out and carry on as if nothing has happened?